-The District has spent the past year working on and updating its next generation five year strategic plan, Project Parkway 2.0, under which it will operate for fiscal years ending 2016 through 2021.
+The District has spent the past year implementing its next generation five year strategic plan, Project Parkway 2.0, under which it will operate for fiscal years ending 2017 through 2021.
 The District operates on a Mission Statement that focuses on successfully educating all Parkway students and preparing them for the next stage of their lives.